SEN-RAD/travel/README.md

 **Travel** displays current weather information (https://developer.accuweather.com/) and a cheap flight ticket offer to the specified destination (https://developers.amadeus.com/, https://airlabs.co/).
 Details about how the information is retrieved or the amount of data available can be found on each API website.
 The app uses the current date and PRAGUE, CZR, as parameters for the flight ticket search.
 An updated version might include an actual flights search widget with the option to change origin location and choose dates

-Ideally, **Travel** will also include cost of living data (e.g. Numbeo API) as soon as I'm able to find a free resource.
+Ideally, **Travel** will also include cost of living data (e.g. Numbeo API) as soon as I'm able to find a free resource to work with.

 Version 1.2 may include rewriting of some passages for better readability and improved efficiency (e.g.then() to Async/Await), weather forecast for several days, in addition to the current conditions, and better styling.